AdaCore/spark2014/docs/lrm/source/subprograms.rst

 referencing partially initialized Inputs and Outputs.

-The Relaxed_Initialization aspect may be specified for a type, for a standalone object, for a state abstraction, or (at least in effect - see below for details) for a parameter or function result of a subprogram or entry.
+The Relaxed_Initialization aspect may be specified for a type, for a standalone object, or (at least in effect - see below for details) for a parameter or function result of a subprogram or entry.
 The prefix of an Initialized attribute reference shall denote an object.